by James Kraus

 When Lamborghini first exhibited the bodyless Muira chassis at the 1965 Salone dell’automobile di Torino, it was equipped with Borrani wire wheels in accordance with Lamborghini tradition; but by the time the completed car was shown at the 1966 Salon de Genève, it was sitting on magnesium Campagnolos.

-Halibrand magnesium wheels were legendary among the American racing fraternity, used on everything from Indianapolis racers and dragsters to the Ford GT40.
+Halibrand magnesium wheels were legendary among the American racing fraternity since the dawn of the 1950s, used on everything from Indianapolis racers and dragsters to the Ford GT40.
 They were eventually specified on road cars by Carroll Shelby.

 Many Halibrand wheels were finished in Dow #7 protective coating which gave them a distinctive matte golden-bronze colour.
 Wheels finished in this manner would later be widely seen on Ferrari Formula One and Sports Racing cars in the 1960s and 1970s.